How to Build and Wear a $500 Post-Grad Wardrobe | Style Girlfriend

 Next on your priorities list should be a timeless, slim-cut navy or charcoal suit.
 Don’t sleep on the accessible price point and modern cut of the suiting options from H&M. Both your jacket and pants will look better (and more expensive) the better they fit—so pay a little more to have them tailored before that interview or your first day on the job.

-Same goes for a patterned dress shirt like the one above we found from Spectre & Co for just $45—it’s more memorable than your stand-by white button-up and guaranteed to set you apart from the rest of the post-college guy pack.
+Same goes for a patterned dress shirt — you don’t have to go gingham, but some visual interest up top will make you more memorable than the typical stand-by white button-up.
+It’s an easy way to set yourself apart from the rest of the post-college guy style pack.

 t-shirt icon

-So you’ve got the post-grad wardrobe.
+So you’ve got the post-grad men’s wardrobe.
 Now let’s talk about how to wear your new clothes.

 We’ve remixed the above thirteen pieces into four distinct looks, serving four distinct purposes.
 From weekdays pounding the professional pavement to weekend dinner with your folks (hopefully they’re paying?), and the all-important date ensemble, we’ve got your post-grad looks covered.